-History & Purpose of the Ordinance
+History and purpose of the ordinance

 A cleaner and better-looking city.

-Easier access to residences during nighttime emergencies.
+Easier access to structures and streets during nighttime emergencies.

 Less overnight crime by reducing suspect and possible victim vehicles.